Q1: What are the privileges for me if I buy a property through www.newcondo.com.sg?

 A: Except for HDBs, executive condominiums and landed houses, all foreigners are eligible to buy any private property including private condominiums, apartments & commercial properties.
 Similar to Singapore Citizens, you can take mortgage loan of up to 75%, subject to banks’ approval.
-For residential properties, the Additional Buyer’s Stamp Duty (ABSD) for foreigners is 20% of the purchase price.
+For residential properties, beside the usual Stamp Duty of 3% – $5,400 (for properties $1mil and below) or 4% – $15,400 (for properties above $1mil), the Additional Buyer’s Stamp Duty (ABSD) for foreigners is 20% of the purchase price.

 Note: Under Free Trade Agreements, Citizens and Permanent Residents of Iceland, Liechtenstein, Norway or Switzerland as well as Citizens of United States of America will be subject to the same treatment of Singapore Citizens for ABSD.